 The smoke point of oils refers to the temperature at which oils start to ‘burn’ and smoke and has been used to classify oils.
 However, this measure doesn’t consider the nutritional composition of the oils and the recommendations surrounding each component.
 Thus, a nutrition quality score was created according to criteria based on beneficial components set out in dietary recommendations provided by international food and health organisations.
 The total fat, fatty acids (such as saturated fats, monounsaturated fats (MUFA), polyunsaturated fats (PUFA), and trans-fat), tocopherols and phytoestrogens were evaluated according to the dietary reference values and health claims published by the Food and Agriculture Organization of the United Nations (FAO) / World Health Organization (WHO), the European Food Safety Authority (EFSA), and the United States Department of Agriculture (USDA) / Food and Drug Administration (FDA).

-"So how do you choose what to use with all this seemingly conflicting information? "
+"So how do you choose what to use with all this seemingly conflicting information?"

 Points were then assigned to each component, based on their amount in each oil.
 These points were added up and the fats and oils were then classified.
 Out of the 32 oils and fats that were evaluated, extra virgin olive oil (EVOO) was ranked as the best.
-Oils and fats with a high saturated fat content were ranked with a poorer nutritional quality score.

 Coconut oil received the lowest score due to the high content of saturated fat, and very low presence of phytosterols and tocopherols.
 Meta-analyses (studies that evaluate the results of many studies) show that consuming coconut oil increases serum lipid concentrations more than oils rich in MUFA and PUFA.